reneaas/ComputationalPhysics/projects/project4/README.md

 ```console
 c
 ```

-b.
-2x2-lattice
+### General for b and c

-Having chosen part "b", you'll be prompted with the question
+Having chosen part "b", "c" or "d" you'll be promted with the question

 ```console
 Would you like an ordered or random initial spin matrix? [o/r]